horiid/blog/_posts/2021-12-21-introduction-to-cyber-threat-intelligence-for-novice(myself included).md

 ![pyramid-of-pain](https://media-exp1.licdn.com/dms/image/C4D12AQHs72730iDByw/article-inline_image-shrink_1000_1488/0/1615011967281?e=1651708800&v=beta&t=53Uli7f7G42xum2C8kYKY-X9nKEoAX2QrUD7W86NoeA)

-Most of IoCs I described above are categorized to lower layers of the pyramid such as hash values, IP addresses, and domains.
-To gain an intelligence of Network/Host Artifacts or more higher layers, it is required to analyze in detail: such as network flow patterns, malware attributions, and infrastructure of attackers.
+Most of IoCs I described above such as hash values, IP addresses, and domains are categorized to lower layers of the pyramid.
+To gain an intelligence of Network/Host Artifacts or more higher layers, it is required to analyze in detail: such as network flow patterns, malware attributions, and eventually, an infrastructure of attackers.
  - ### Network and Host Artifacts: ***Annoying*** Knowing about the activity that diffirentiates malicious activities from legit ones.
 These exactly are URL patterns, C&C information, registry objects, files, directories, etc. Think of yourself became as an attacker and your targets using these information to deny/detect malicious activities or intrusions.
 It's a pain for sure, isn't it?
  - ### Tools: ***Challenging***
 Cyberattacks get gradually as sophisticated as the tools they use.
 These tools are such as follow: vulnerability scanners, malicious code generators, brute force password crackers, C&C, etc. Identifying and denying the abuse of those tools may significantly decrease the successful possibilities of cyberattacks.

  - ### Tactics, Techniques and Procedures (TTPs): ***Tough!***
 TTP stands for "Tactics, Techniques and Procedures".
 It means **threat vectors, meaning their methods on delivery, installation, command & control, and execution of a cyberattack included with information of specific techniques they use**.
-When you detect foes compromising your territories at this level, you will directly know what to do for shutting them out and there will be a very low chance of succeed of cyberattacks.
+When you detect foes compromising your territories at this level, you will directly know what to do for shutting them out and there will be a very low chance of success for attackers.

 ### Intelligence Cycle
 Intelligence cycle is a framework for utilizing CTI which consists of six phases.
 This cycle model eventually focuses on understanding the decision-making processes of everyone concerned.
 What you see below is the Intelligence Cycle - some experts insert "Feedback" phase after "Dissemination" phase but we don't mention it here.